About The Role:

-- Accurately completes documentation such as; timesheets, MAXIMO work orders, safe job plans work permits and regulatory reports.
+- Completes documentation accurately such as timesheets, MAXIMO work orders, safe job plans\work permits and regulatory reports.

-- Optimizes work in most effective (efficient and leveraging priority) manner, in alignment with the Maintenance Work Process (MWP) and within the tenets of S.A.F.E. and Stop Work Authority.
+- Optimizes work in most effective and efficient manner and leveraging priority within the tenets of S.A.F.E. and Stop Work Authority.

-- Maintains facility appearance and safety through good housekeeping practices.
+- Maintains safety and Land Owner relationships through good housekeeping practices.

 - Responds to operational emergencies as a member of an emergency response team.

-- May oversee contractors providing specialty services (Quality Assurance, Quality Control).
+- Supervises contractors providing specialty services including Quality Assurance and Control.